 Town Clerk : Mrs Judith M. Hart - Click to email Judith or in an emergency phone her on 07904 033616

 Town Hall Administrator : Mrs Clair Stevens - Click to email Clair

 Town Ranger: Ray Staines - Click to email Ray.
-Ray works on Mondays only from 8 am to 4.30 pm.
+He works on Mondays only from 8 am to 4.30 pm.

 Caretaker : Kiki Sykes